Santa Clarita Slip & Fall Attorney

 - Causation – Just because a premises owner breached its legal duty does not necessarily mean their failure or negligence caused a victim harm.
 As such, victims must prove that the breach of duty more likely than not caused the slip and fall and subsequent injuries.
 Causation can vary according to the specific facts of a case.
 For example, victims who are harmed after slipping on wet surfaces would need to prove negligence as the reason for their accident.
 This can be achieved when evidence shows that an employee mopped the floor, but did not place warning signs around the wet floor.

 - Damages – The focus of any personal injury claim is to recover damages.
 This means that victims must have suffered actual damages in their accident, including both economic and non-economic damages, in order to recover financial compensation.
-Our legal team takes a full account of how accidents and injuries affect our clients, and strive to maximize recoveries for their pain and suffering, medical expenses, lost wages, and other losses.
+Our legal team takes a full account of how accidents and injuries affect our clients, and strives to maximize recoveries for their pain and suffering, medical expenses, lost wages, and other losses.

 Discuss Your Unique Case by Calling (661) 441-3446

-Every accident is unique, and slip and fall cases can vary dramatically depending on the nature of the accident, where the incident took place, and the relationship between victim and property owner.
+Every accident is unique, and slip and fall cases can vary dramatically depending on the nature of the accident, where the incident took place, and the relationship between the victim and property owner.
 Because of this, it is essential that victims speak personally with a proven lawyer about their rights and options.
 That is precisely what we offer during free consultations.

 To learn more about your accident and how award-winning Attorney Robert Kaiser, voted “Best Of” Santa Clarita Valley, can help you pursue the compensation you deserve, call (661) 441-3446 for a free consultation.